 Tym: "Technically I was born overseas in Japan while my father served in the air force, but I reckon I am as local a Texan as you can get.
 My ancestors include the Wimberleys on my father's side and the Pfulgers on my mother's side (Wimberley and Pfulgerville, TX.)
 I am a fly fisherman and former competitive soccer player.
 I love to travel and enjoy uncommon sights, like the old hotel in Mineral Wells.
 I own a 1986 Honda Rebel motorcycle, enjoy the outdoors and grew up on one of the last ranches in the Austin, Texas area.
 I have worked a variety of jobs before running my own clinic, including stints with juvenile probation, emergency medicine and as a resident counselor at Texas School for the Deaf and Blind.
 My most peculiar employment was for a cabaret theatre in Glacier National Park!
 My beautiful wife, Talia, is a well known bluegrass musician who transplanted herself from Manhattan, NY, after working in the Ameri-Corps program.
 We met on Match.com!
-We have a fabulous little elf-daughter named Ceila who calls me "Pop," and a dog named Bean."
+We have a fabulous little elf-daughter named Ceila and a a jellybean-son, named Sawyer.
+They call me Pops.

 Ryan: "I am very happy to be consulting here and to have been received by the community.
 Well, I am obviously not a local--but I love this place!
 I may move here forever.
 My family is from Toronto.
 Lovely place but I am done with the cold!
 I met Tym through a business venture after he came up to Canada for a conference.
 I then came down to visit him during his non-profit music festival.
 I visited two more times and fell for it and so I base my operations for this business venture (medical device) out of Austin while traveling all over the country, training people in myofascial pain therapies.
 I really enjoy good restaurants, the outdoors, and of course my cat.
 I have traveled and trained all over the world, including the U.K. and China, practicing this medicine I love."